 Yet still, malnutrition continues to stalk Filipino children five years old or younger.
 Since 2003, of children aged 0 to 5, two of every 10 were underweight, while three of every 10 were stunted or too short for their age.

-But who will take care of our children and the sick, and where exactly could they get appropriate care?
+But who will take care of our children and our sick, and where exactly could they get appropriate care?

 The good news: In recent years, the number of health professionals (i.e., doctors, nurses, midwives) in the public sector has marked an uptrend, after hitting low in 2010.
 However, the number of dentists in the public sector has gradually declined over the years.

-In observance of Nutrition Month this July, PCIJ offers you the narrative of data on health and nutrition in the Philippines, with some dating back from the ’70s, or over 40 years ago.
+In observance of Nutrition Month this July, PCIJ offers you a narrative of data on health and nutrition in the Philippines, with some dating from the '70s, or over 40 years ago.
+Read on!